slcs-jsc/mptrac/projects/python/README.md

 Three programs are provided for plotting air parcel and grid output, `plot_atm.py`, `plot_atm_3d.py` and `plot_grid.py`.

-Call the python plot scripts with parameter `datadir` (the directory of the data files) and `plotdir` (the directory where the plots will be written to), e.g., for `plot_atm.py` it would be:
+Call the Python plot scripts with parameter `datadir` (the directory of the data files) and `plotdir` (the directory where the plots will be written to), e.g., for `plot_atm.py` it would be:

 ```
     python ./plot_atm.py ../example/data pythonplots